coloboxp/HttpMessageForwarder/README.md

 While doing it, I've added some features that allows to batch several commands to be sent, as well as setting other parameters on each of them.

 Features:
-- Stack one or many sequential messages to be sent.
+* Stack one or many sequential messages to be sent.
-- Messages can have:
+* Messages can have:
-  - Delay before sending the message in milliseconds
+   * Delay before sending the message in milliseconds
-  - Delay after sending the message in milliseconds
+   * Delay after sending the message in milliseconds
-  - Amount of times the message will be sent
+   * Amount of times the message will be sent

-  Message type "socket":
+* Message type "socket":
-    - Specify host address and port
+  * Specify host address and port
-    - Onkyo: Send messages to Onkyo devices
+    * Onkyo: Send messages to Onkyo devices
-    - RAW:   Send raw TCP Messages
+    * RAW:   Send raw TCP Messages
-      -ASCII: Sends the message as is
+      * ASCII: Sends the message as is
-      -HEX:   Sends Hexadecimal messages
+      * HEX:   Sends Hexadecimal messages
-  Message type "http" or "https":
+* Message type "http" or "https":
-    - Specify protocol: http or https
+  * Specify protocol: http or https
-    - Specify host and port
+    * Specify host and port
-    - Specify path ot the resource (ie, page.php or path/to/page.php)
+    * Specify path ot the resource (ie, page.php or path/to/page.php)
-    - Method: GET, POST, PUT
+    * Method: GET, POST, PUT
-    - Params: List of parameter name and parameter value
+    * Params: List of parameter name and parameter value

 # Instructions
-1.- Place the PHP file on your web server
+1. Place the PHP file on your web server
-2.- Be sure you can reach it from Zipato or a computer connected on the same network 3.- Adapt the sequence of "endpoints" to fit your needs.
+2. Be sure you can reach it from Zipato or a computer connected on the same network
+3. Adapt the sequence of "endpoints" to fit your needs.

 # Example 1: Turn on ONKYO receiver on FM Tuner
 ```json